doug-holtsinger/WirelessSensor/README.md

 # WirelessSensor
-Wireless Sensor Hobbyist Project using a Nordic nRF52840
+Wireless Sensor Hobbyist Project using a Nordic nRF52840 board and a Raspberry Pi computer.
+The Nordic is attached to an accelerometer and gyroscope, which is used for an AHRS (Attitude and Heading Reference System).
+The output from the AHRS is sent over BLE from the Nordic to the Raspberry Pi where the object orientation is visualized using the Raspberry Pi graphics hardware.

 TODO:
-1) Refine calibration
+1) Refine AHRS calibration
 - remove fixed constants
 - require less operator intervention to do calibration
 - Angles take a long time to stabilize, accelerometer readings?